 Cygnet Hospital Beckton is a smoke free gender specific hospital for women with complex mental health needs.
 We accept emergency and planned, pre-assessed admissions.
 We provide a multi-disciplinary approach, to help service users return home as quickly as possible.
-Situated in the East End of London, the hospital has four different specialist wards including mental health with learning disability, personality disorder, PICU and acute.
+Situated in the East End of London, the hospital has four different specialist wards including mental health with learning disability, personality disorder and PICU.
 The overall ambience of the hospital is welcoming.
 The team take great pride in providing the best possible therapeutic environment in conjunction with the service users.
 Our aim is to support individual service user recovery and integration back into the community, as quickly as possible.
 We have a multi-disciplinary team of specialists and offer a very broad range of therapies.
 All of our bedrooms are en-suite; we also have an enclosed garden, plus several balcony areas, that are accessible 24 hours a day.
 Other facilities include a fully equipped, air-conditioned gym, two occupational therapy kitchens and telephone conference facilities.
 Starting from 9th October 2017 Newham Council are implementing parking restrictions on the estate surrounding the hospital.
 Parking restrictions are in force between 10am-2pm Monday-Friday.
 This will have a huge parking implication for visitors as staff will be double parking in the car park meaning there will be nowhere for visitors to park.
 Any visitors to the hospital during the above mentioned times are advised to travel by public transport.
-Services at Cygnet Hospital Beckton Upping Ward – Acute Mental Health / Learning Disability service for women New Dawn Ward – Personality Disorder Service offering DBT interventions in a locked environment.
+Services at Cygnet Hospital Beckton New Dawn Ward – Personality Disorder Service offering DBT interventions in a locked environment.
 The ward’s ethos is: Enabling meaningful change that matters to you.
+Upping Ward – Personality Disorder Intensive Support Service for Women – Opening June 2020.
 Hooper Ward – PICU providing supportive individualised care and treatment for acutely disturbed service users.
 The ward’s ethos is: Stability and Hope.
 Hansa Ward – Mental Health with Learning Disabilities Service.
 Accepts referrals for detained and informal service users.
 Care and treatment is designed for service users whose needs are best met in a specialist setting.
 The ward’s ethos is: Ability through understanding.